StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/Backend.OpenXR/EyesSampleTime.md

 ---
 layout: default
 title: Backend.OpenXR.EyesSampleTime
 description: Type.
 XrTime.
-This is the OpenXR time of the eye tracker sample associated with the current value of .
+This is the OpenXR time of the eye tracker sample associated with the current value of Input.Eyes.
 ---
 # [Backend.OpenXR]({{site.url}}/preview/Pages/StereoKit/Backend.OpenXR.html).EyesSampleTime